-The top tip in caring for antique and solid wood furniture is to avoid placing it next to any heating source or air conditioning vent.
+The top tip in caring for our mahogany furniture and indeed all quality furniture is….avoid placing it next to any heating source or air conditioning vent.
 This includes radiators, stoves or fireplaces.

 Heating sources, particularly central heating and air conditioning reduce the moisture content of the air around and so draws moisture out of wood which causes shrinkage which in turn loosens joints and glues.